Tegiminis/evennia/docs/1.0/_sources/Components/Channels.md.txt

   3. `channel.at_post_channel_msg(message, **kwargs)`

 Note that `Accounts` and `Objects` both have their have separate sets of hooks.
-So make sure you modify the set actually used by your subcribers (or both).
+So make sure you modify the set actually used by your subscribers (or both).
 Default channels all use `Account` subscribers.

 ### Channel class